hypnotoad08/NGeoNamesCore/README.md

 [Logo / icon](http://www.iconninja.com/earth-search-internet-icon-44388) sourced from iconninja.com ([Archived page](http://riii.me/rftqo))

-## NuGet Package
+### NuGet Package

 The original NuGet package for **NGeoNames** can be found [here](https://www.nuget.org/packages/NGeoNames/).

-This forked version will soon be available as **NGeoNamesCore** on [NuGet.org](https://www.nuget.org/), with the package reflecting updates to .NET Core and .NET 6.
+This forked version is now available as **NGeoNamesCore** on [NuGet.org](https://www.nuget.org/packages/NGeoNamesCore/), with the package reflecting updates to .NET Core, .NET 6, and fully async methods.